Petlja/PetljaPg/README.rst

 PygameBg is a small Python package aimed to reduce boilerplate code in simple Pygame programs, primarily initialization code and main loop.

-PygamePg should make Pygame learning curve more gradual for beginner programmers, but without losing focus from the pure Pygame API.
+PygameBg should make Pygame learning curve more gradual for beginner programmers, but without losing focus from the pure Pygame API.

 When we compare Python with C-like programming languages, one of the positive features we usually mention is a single line "Hellow World!" example::